Safety issue

 …will be published this week…[and]…provides clearer guidance regarding breaks and reiterates the information contained in the FACT guide regarding low traffic volume being high fatigue volume.
 A representative from the human performance team will attend a line leader meeting to provide advice on the use of FACT, fatigue, workload and break management advice.

-The ATSB considers the guidance provided and training, in conjunction with the Fatigue Risk Management System trial, adequately addresses this safety issue.
+The ATSB considers the new guidance and training, in conjunction with the Fatigue Risk Management System trial, adequately addresses this safety issue.